 “Remember that this is your and your partner’s day.
 It is important to let important people feel a part of it, but not control it,” advises life coach Christine Agro.
 “Where individuals are concerned, if they are driving you crazy or making your day anything less than wonderful, stop, take a breath, disengage, and reflect.
 Their experience isn’t your responsibility but understanding why they’re behaving the way they are can help you to figure out how to navigate whatever is going on.”

-It’s possible that they’re just really excited for you, that they’re living out their own wedding-day planning dreams, or that trying to help you learn from their own wedding mistakes.
+It’s possible that they’re just really excited for you, that they’re living out their own wedding-day planning dreams, or that they're trying to help you learn from their own wedding mistakes.
 Be forthright and firm, but to avoid a major blowout try to see their perspective and then share yours.
 A gentle reminder that this is your day, and that you really want to personalize it with the things that you and your future spouse like, can go a long way.

 Your In-Laws Are Driving You Crazy